73 questions and answers in this section

 Explain why does the Moon move at different speeds in the sky?

-The Moon takes about 27.3 days to complete one full revolution around the Earth.
-This period is called the lunar revolution period.
-However, it is...
+The Moon takes about 27.3 days to complete one full orbit around the Earth: this is called the sidereal revolution.
+But be careful, to return...

 Read full answer